Gather with us at Penn Museum every Saturday to "Imagine Africa!" - See Events page!

 KOTC Logo (C) 1996 Columbus Knox

-participate with organizations who are also friends of Keepers Of The Culture, Inc.
+participate and give thanks to community organizations who are supporters and friends of Keepers Of The Culture.

 "A single bracelet does not jingle"....Congolese Proverb